Menu

 3.10pm: Prayer and home time

-FREQUENTLY ASKED QUESTIONS (FAQs):
+FREQUENTLY ASKED QUESTIONS (FAQs)

-When are the P.E. slots each week?
+When are our P.E. slots?

-Our P.E. slots are on a Thursday and a Friday each week.
+Our P.E. slots are on a ________ and a _________ each week.

-Each week:
+Every week:

 Children should have their login information for TimesTables Rockstars - this will be stuck inside the front or back cover of their Reading Log.
 Please let us know if you need another copy.